Articling Students

 Although we do not deny that we (together with all other firms) expect our students to work hard, we have many social, sporting and professional opportunities over the course of the articling year that facilitate relationship-building with our lawyers.
 Our firm has teams in the lawyers’ hockey, soccer and softball leagues.
 As well, a significant number of the lawyers in the firm participate in events such as the Manitoba Bar Association Golf Tournament, the Manitoba Marathon, and in cultural endeavours such as the Manitoba Bar Association/Manitoba Theatre Centre fundraising plays and musicals.

+Our lawyers are active in the community as volunteers and board members of community organizations such as the Royal Manitoba Theatre Centre, the United Way, the Humane Society, the Dream Factory, Ronald McDonald House, Rainbow Stage and the Family Centre of Winnipeg.
 Our firm also reflects the diversity of our larger community.
 We have lawyers who are active in the Portuguese, Italian, Jewish, Indigenous and Franco-Manitoban communities.
-Learn more about TDS’ community involvement.

 Practice Building Support